|

 album versions of certain music tracks that bear little resemblance to

 what appeared in the film.
-Other tracks are combined into suites, or
+Other cues are combined into suites, or

 cross-faded to create a new hybrid track.